Ginger for Babies – Health Benefits and Safety Measures

 Flatulence or gas problems can be both irritating and uncomfortable for babies.
 The use of ginger for treating stomach issues, primarily the presence of gas in the intestine, has existed for ages.
 Giving it to the baby can help reduce the passing of gas by a considerable amount.

 2. Makes the Liver Strong

 The human liver is one of the strongest organs in the body as it can digest almost anything.
 However, when a baby’s liver is still developing, food poisoning could quickly become complicated.
 Ginger extracts increase the tolerance of the liver.

 As the season changes, babies become more prone to seasonal ailments like flu, and cold and cough.
 Ginger helps provide the first line of defence in this regard.
 (4) Parents dread bronchitis most of all the respiratory issues.
 In this, the mucous membrane gets inflamed, causing problems in breathing.
 Give a mixture of dry ginger powder, pepper, long clove powder, and honey thrice a day to boost immunity.

 4. Relieves Whooping Cough

 Whooping cough is contagious, and prolonged coughing can cause abrasion in the lungs.
 Your baby’s respiratory system is delicate and needs something to give it a boost.
-A mixture of ginger juice and fenugreek seeds, given in small quantities, can help your infant recover from the cough.
+A mixture of ginger juice and honey, given in small quantities, can help your infant recover from the cough.

 5. Relieves Nausea and Motion Sickness

 Motion sickness can even happen to babies when they travel onboard a car or plane.
 If your baby faces nausea and motion sickness, giving a small amount of ginger can help keep the food down, and reduce the chances of vomiting and acid reflux.

 6. Alleviates Stomach Pain

 Be it intestinal gas, colic spasms, or other stomach issues, there’s nothing that a small dose of ginger can’t fix.
 Mix some ginger juice with a little lemon juice to help set the stomach right.
 A couple of doses every day can reduce these problems substantially.